krutoo/utils/README.md

 Test for module `{path}/{module}.ts` should be placed in `{path}/__test__/{module}.test.ts`.

-By default test environment is simulates browser.
+By default test environment is just Node.js environment.

-For write tests without browser environment simulation you need to name test file like `a.node.test.ts`.
+For write tests with simulating browser environment you need to name test file like `a.web.test.ts`.

 ## Q&A